MIDASverse/MIDASpy/README.md

 Current features:

-  -Support for mixed categorical and continuous data types
+- Support for mixed categorical and continuous data types

-  -An "additional data" pipeline, allowing data which may be relevant to the imputation to be included, without being included in error       generating statistics
+- An "additional data" pipeline, allowing data which may be relevant to the imputation to be included, without being included in error generating statistics

-  -Simplified calibration for model complexity through the "overimputation" function, including visualisation of reconstructed features
+- Simplified calibration for model complexity through the "overimputation" function, including visualisation of reconstructed features

-  -Basic large dataset functionality
+- Basic large dataset functionality

 Planned features:

-  -Time dependence handling through recurrent cells
+- Time dependence handling through recurrent cells

-  -Improving the pipeline methods for very large datasets
+- Improving the pipeline methods for very large datasets

-  -Tensorboard integration
+- Tensorboard integration

-  -Dropout scaling
+- Dropout scaling

-  -A modified constructor that can generate embeddings for better interpolation of features
+- A modified constructor that can generate embeddings for better interpolation of features

 Wish list:

-  -Smoothing for time series (LOESS?)
+- Smoothing for time series (LOESS?)

-  -Informative priors?
+- Informative priors?

 # A brief disclaimer: